danknights/mice5035/tutorials/02_qiime/README.md

 for f in taxon_tables/*.txt; do echo $f; biom convert -i $f --to-json -o `dirname $f`/`basename $f .txt`.biom --process-obs-metadata taxonomy; done
 ```

-Alpha and beta diversity analysis can now be performed as above, but with the taxon tables as the input biom files, and without phylogenetic diversity measures.
+Alpha and beta diversity analysis can now be performed as above, but with the taxon tables as the input biom files, without tree files, and without phylogenetic diversity measures.

  ## Appendix